quaderno/quaderno-developers/source/includes/_intro.md

 </ul>
 </aside>

 ** Generally, the sandbox will return all VAT numbers as valid.
-However, we recently added the following so you can test different scenarios the sandbox.
-We've added the following test numbers on the validation endpoint:
+However, we recently added the following test numbers so you can test different scenarios in your Sandbox account:

 - **DE111111111**: invalid number, returns `false`
 - **IE222222222**: node down, returns `null`